 Debug your app directly within the Xcode editor.
 Hover over any variable to drill into its contents, use Quick Look to see the data it contains, or right-click to add the variable to the watch list.

-Xcode Server, a feature of OS X Server, controls server-side bots that continuously build, analyze, test, and even archive your Xcode projects.
+Xcode Server controls server-side bots that continuously build, analyze, test, and even archive your Xcode projects.
 The Xcode IDE configures these bots, analyzes nightly build and test results, and can track down which check-in broke the build.

 The asset catalog editor in Xcode manages your app’s images, grouping together various resolutions of the same asset.
 When building, Xcode compiles the asset catalog into the most efficient bundle for final distribution.